jakub-przepiora/jakub-przepiora/README.md

 ### Hello World ?
-I am CEO of NiCE CODE sp. z o.o. and fullstack developer from Poland<br>Working on multiple frontend and backend project using Laravel, Symfony and React, Vue.<br><br>
+I am the CEO of NiCE CODE sp. z o.o. and a full-stack developer from Poland.
+I work on a variety of frontend and backend projects, leveraging technologies such as Laravel, Symfony, React, and Vue.
+In addition to development, I also specialize in web application security testing, ensuring robust protection for systems.
+I enjoy creating my own tools to enhance workflows and optimize processes.<br><br>
 #### Contact: <a href="mailto:twoj.adres.email@example.com">jakub.przepiora@nice-code.eu</a>
 [<img src="https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black">](https://ko-fi.com/jakubprzepiora/)